Community experiences of the 2022 Australian floods - South Australia, Victoria and south-western New South Wales | Natural Hazards Research Australia

 This research builds on similar studies that were also undertaken after flooding during 2022 in Queensland and New South Wales (complete) and Tasmania (in progress).
 This research in Victoria and South Australia will use the same methodology employed in this previous studies, involving in-depth interviews and a survey.

-The survey is open to anyone aged 18 and over who was affected by the flooding in South Australia, Victoria or south-western New South Wales between August 2022 and March 2023.
+The survey for anyone aged 18 and over who was affected by the flooding in South Australia, Victoria or south-western New South Wales between August 2022 and March 2023 is now closed.

 Flooding occurred at different dates across the three states during this period: